Gyana491/KrushiMitra-AI/Readme.md

 - User Context tool always updates and runs inthe background. to gather context such as farme size, farm location, crops, username, current weather.

+`VoiceInput` = Our Voice Input can detect all 30 languages in india. powered india's `sarvam ai`

+- I have implemented it because I have seen how farmers use youtube voice search.

+- If they know typing , they should go for job not farming

+`AIsuggestedQueries` = This is implemented to increase the farmers curiosity to ask more questionsand provide more information about the queries. means farmers don't have to type everytime,

+- The Suggested queries are shown based on farmers past conversation history, and weather and location and farmers context.

 When all these tools combined, they the information are gathered form verified data sources then,

 we provide the most accurate answer to the farmer.